-Welcome to our journal . . bringing news & views of design from across Scotland & beyond.
+Welcome to our journal . . bringing news & views of design.

 DES has collaborated with Mirrl of Glasgow on an eye-catchingly good looking fountain for the contemporary age.
 So here’s Dixon, a strikingly fresh fountain installed outside South Ken tube in London.
 And what’s more Dixon is to tour Europe as part of Plastics: Remaking Our World in 2022.
 Mirrl’s Simon Harlow & Lewis Harley here talk about the inspiration behind the designing of Dixon.

 Dark nights in . . so catch up with our Studio Visits via Zoom & lively online conversations.
-Hear from Harry Morgan, Mirrl, Tania Kovats, James Rigler, Laura Aldridge, Frances Priest & many more.
+Hear from Harry Morgan, Mirrl, Tania Kovats, Frances Priest, James Rigler & Laura Aldridge & the making of their drinking fountain (pictured).
 Listen to lively conversations between designers, architects & academics who are all exploring fresh ideas, new materials & a brighter future.

 Cromarty’s new cinema cuts a brilliant architectural dash.
-Sitting beside Cromarty Firth, it is testimony to a community-led initiative & outstanding contemporary architecture.
+Looking out to Cromarty Firth, it is testimony to a community-led initiative & outstanding contemporary architecture.
 Susanna Beaumont speaks to Cromarty Community Cinema’s architect, Lynne Sproull.

 QUESTIONS & ANSWERS